AnimaApp/anima-dsa/packages/docs/guide/introduction/who-is-it-for.md

 ## Design system creators

 ### Designers
-- Get a 100% pairty between your code components and your design components
+- Get a 100% parity between your code components and your design components
     - Same prop names
     - Same design tokens
     - Same responsive behavior
 - Push design changes directly to code, to make sure your designs won’t get lost in translation

 ### Developers
-- Recive PRs to approve design updates, instead of creating the wanted changes manually
+- Receive PRs to approve design updates, instead of creating the desired changes manually
 - Connect your code snippets with Figma components, automatically

 ## Design system consumers